 It seems fitting that when two mathematicians begin their search for a place to retire, numbers, or in this case square footage, are a part of the equation.

 “This space just blew us away, and that was it for us,” says Allen Schweinsberg, who with his wife Joanne, moved to their 1,600-square-foot cottage in March 2020.

 Like many couples their age, Joanne, 74, and Allen, 79, both retired Bucknell University math teachers, were tired of caring for their aging home, but they weren’t willing to give up too much space.
-So, when they first toured one of three especially large units, they immediately put their name on a waiting list to be contacted when one became available.
+So, when they first toured one of three especially large cottages, they immediately put their name on a waiting list to be contacted when one became available.
 Prepared to wait, they were delighted when in just a few days they received a phone call letting them know the cottage was theirs.
 Turns out, the two people ahead of them on the waitlist weren’t quite ready to move and had turned it down.

 Space for passions and priorities

 “Bam!
 We were here,” says an enthusiastic Allen.
 “This is one of only three homes on campus with this floor plan.”
 The couple was excited to be able to customize their new cottage and focus on the spaces most important to them.
 In their case, a workable, up-to-date kitchen where Joanne could cook and a separate laundry room away from public view.
 They also wanted extra rooms where their two sons could stay when visiting.